gmesh/maccloack/README.md

 # maccloack
 Cloack MAC address: hide the MAC address setting a random one.

+If dont have the macchanger program:

+	apt-get install macchanger

-Change exec permission:
+Change exec permission to scripts:

 	chmod +x *.sh

-And execute the main...
+Execute the main...

 	./main.sh

 To set it on init.d: